Home > GPU > GPU Buyer's Guide

 • Features not as extensive as Nvidia

 The AMD Radeon RX 9070 XT is the most popular graphics card that AMD has produced in a great many years.
-Demand for this card has been high, and reviews have been general positive.
-Including our own review.
+Demand for this card has been high, and reviews have been generally positive, including our own review.

-The newly updated FSR 4 suite has provided a much-needed boost in terms of Ray Tracing, frame generation and AI upscaling, even though Team Red still lag behind Nvidia slightly in this area.
+The newly updated FSR 4 suite has provided a much-needed boost in terms of Ray Tracing, frame generation, and AI upscaling, even though Team Red still lags behind Nvidia slightly in this area.

 If you are playing Microsoft Flight Simulator at 1080p or 1440p, then this card will have a chance to shine.